What Is Open Badge Factory?

 - Through the Send reminder message button, it’s possible to send a message about receiving the badge to all those who are on the Not received list.

 - With the Delete this report function it’s possible to delete that specific issuing event from reports.
 This function can be used for example when a badge used for testing is taken to reports by mistake.

 If a badge application has been attached to the badge, information regarding how many earners have received the badge via badge application will show under the Badge Applications title.
-If for example two different applications have been created for the same badge (for example regular review and peer assessment applications), both application types have their own report.
-Its possible to look at the badge’s information in more detail by clicking the name of the badge.
-The first thing shown in the report is when the badge has been issued the first time, how many applications there are and how many badge earners.
-The graphic will tell the amount of approved, rejected and pending applications.
-General information on how many badges have been approved is also shown and more detailed information about the recipients / non-recipients can be accessed separately.
+If, for example, two different applications have been created for the same badge (for example regular review and peer assessment applications), both application types have their own report.
+It’s possible to look at the badge’s information in more detail by clicking the name of the badge.
+The first thing shown in the report is when the badge has been issued the first time, how many applications there are, and how many badge earners.
+The graphic will tell the number of approved, rejected, and pending applications.
+General information on how many badges have been approved is also shown and more detailed information about the recipients/non-recipients can be accessed separately.

 Through the Show applications (at the top of the report page) link it’s possible to look at single badge applications.

 If the organisation has added partners in the Network section and shared badges for partners to issue, it’s possible to see how those shared badges have been issued in the Shared Badges page.
-The reports will tell for example how many times the shared badges have been used, the amount of partners etc.
+The reports will tell for example how many times the shared badges have been used, the number of partners, etc.

-Organisation can add partners in the Network section (other organisations using OBF) to their network.
-Organisation can endorse their partners and/or ask them for endorsement.
-Organisation can also endorse partners’ badges or ask partners to endorse their own badges after partners have been added.
+The organisation can add partners in the Network section (other organisations using OBF) to their network.
+The organisation can endorse their partners and/or ask them for endorsement.
+The organisation can also endorse partners’ badges or ask partners to endorse their own badges after partners have been added.
 In addition, partners can share badges (requires min.
 Premium service level from the organisation sharing the badge) and receive shared badges (Min.
 Basic service level for receiving shared badges.

 If there are partners from several different countries, it’s possible to search for partners by country from the All countries menu.